Phate6660/gzdoom-discordrpc/README.md

 But it's proving to be quite difficult.
 Any help that can be offered would be greatly appreciated.

-Because Windows APIs are confusing, especially when you haven't used Windows in years and can't even test the code.
+Because Windows APIs are confusing, and it's especially hard when you can't even test the code.

 I'm making this because: